 In the Valley of Elah, Paul Haggis, 2007;

 Tyrannosaur - Paddy Considine, 2011

-Featuring Senser, Akala, Rafeef Ziadah, Shpongle, Alex Harvey Band, Dhafer Youssef, Rage Against the Machine, Sigur Ros, Simon Munnery, Efterklang, Wilfred Owen, Professor Elemental, Benjamin Zephaniah, Radiohead, Eva Cassidy, Dan & Dan, Liza Minnelli, Stewart Lee, Riz-MC, John Agard, Michael Franti & Spearhead, Joan Armatrading, Tony Bennett, Christopher Eccleston, Lady Ga-Ga, We Cut Corners, and Pharrell Williams.
+Featuring Senser, Rafeef Ziadah, Shpongle, Alex Harvey Band, Dhafer Youssef, Rage Against the Machine, Sigur Ros, Simon Munnery, Efterklang, Wilfred Owen, Professor Elemental, Benjamin Zephaniah, Eva Cassidy, Dan & Dan, Liza Minnelli, Stewart Lee, Riz-MC, John Agard, Michael Franti, Joan Armatrading, Tony Bennett, Lady Ga-Ga, We Cut Corners, and Pharrell Williams.

-© Julian Yaqub 2016, all rights reserved.
+This website is best viewed on a laptop or PC monitor. © Julian Yaqub 2019, all rights reserved.
 All mind maps produced using Inspiration ® 7.5 English edition.
 Clagsborough College opposes political violence whether perpetuated by nation states or non-state actors.
 At the same time, the college denounces Prevent and the work of the UK Research Information and Communications Unit along with all other attempts to scapegoat Muslims for Britain's cultural decline.